 What is Baptism?

-It gives us the forgiveness of sins, redeems us from death and the Devil, and gives eternal salvation to all who believe this, just as God’s words and promises declare:
+In Baptism God gives forgiveness of sins, saves from death and the devil, and gives eternal life to all who believe His Word of promise.

 How can water do such great things?